Best Cookie Consent Tools

 Why do we recommend it?

-The Developer plan only allows one user and only covers one domain.
+If the Free plan interests you, be aware that it is pitched for use by private individuals, so don’t sign up with a company name.
+Also, it only covers one website.
 However, as it is free, you could easily just open a new account for each website.
 The plan indexes all of the cookies that your website code wants to download and optionally blocks them according to the user’s responses on the launch of the site in a browser.

 Osano consent manager cookie consent